stsang123412/ITMO-444/readme.txt

 git pull <REMOTENAME> <BRANCHNAME>     --> this pulls in changes git remote -view                       --> this views remote addresses git push <REMOTENAME> <BRANCH>         --> this pushes changes to somewhere

+forking --> creating a copy of a repo to my own space forks begins as remote repos

+getting forked repos onto the local space requires that I clone it

+step 1) fork the repo via github site step 2) clone the repo onto my local space via terminal

+git clone <URLFROMGITHUB>      // make sure I'm not inside another git repo git remote -v                  // checks to see if the address is already set up git remote add upstream <LINK> // this adds a remote connection in case the original repo gets edits